-Below are additional resources related to the Stormwater Capital Rate proposal.
+Below are additional resources related to the Proposition S Stormwater Capital Rate vote.

 - Video: Lance LeComb, MSD Spokesperson, talks about the work that is being done under MSD's Proposition S (passed in 2016), and the Stormwater Capital Rate proposal which will address localized flooding and erosion.